ifmcjthenknczny/ifmcjthenknczny/README.md

 ## 🚀 What I'm working on
 - Currently in between jobs, available for full-time work.
 - I'm making the most of this time by:
-    * refining my side projects ✨
+    * Refining my side projects ✨
-    * collaborating with friends 🤝
+    * Collaborating with friends 🤝
-    * exploring new technologies 🔍
+    * Exploring new technologies 🔍

-All of it while having fun!
+- And most importantly — having fun along the way!

 ## 📫 How to reach me
 - Feel free to message me on [LinkedIn](https://www.linkedin.com/in/mcjkon)